chukwuemekaodigwe/web3-nodejs-project/Readme.md

 ### Overview

 This project implements a backend system with a focus on the Model-View-Controller (MVC) architecture.
+It is an interview assessment in which I'm required to develop two additional routes that will enable clients to access their crypto token balance: one for Ethereum tokens/coins and the other for every other token type.
 The system provides two additional APIs to enhance user functionality.
 These APIs are:

 1. **Route**: `/api/accountbal/eth`
    - **Description**: Provides the authenticated user with their Ethereum wallet balance.